Johnny Sack Cabin

 The Johnny Sack Cabin, at Big Springs, Idaho near Island Park, is a log bungalow built in 1932–34.
 It was listed on the National Register of Historic Places in 1979.

 It is a very well-made bungalow, about 20x27 ft in plan, with porches as extensions.

 It was built by German immigrant carpenter Johnny Sack, but its design seems from then-modern bungalow style, rather than from German origins.
+It is noted for the use of split-bark in the intricate ornamentation of both the cabin itself and the handcrafted furnishings it contains.

+In 2024, the cabin was the subject of Idaho Heritage Trust's second annual Frederick Walters Award for Excellence in Historic Preservation for the use of period-appropriate methods and materials in maintaining the historic character of the cabin and accompanying waterwheel.
+The award was presented to representatives from the Caribou-Targhee National Forest Ashton/Island Park Ranger District, Fremont County Commissioners, and Fremont County Department of Parks and Recreation officials.